BlueMorning/supervision_system_for_industrial_printing/README.md

 ## What the system aims at solving
 The printing industry is being challenged by the increasing price of resources like paper, ink and energy meanwhile clients are asking for lower prices.
-A part of the solution to deal with this situation is to optimize the productivity.
+A part of the solution to deal with this situation is to optimise the productivity.
 One leverage to to do so is to reduce as much as possible the resources consumed as input for a same amount of output.